Why are house prices still rising despite the downturn?

 Polly Neate, the CEO of Shelter, is reported to be saying there is a “desperate shortage” of actually affordable homes for people on low incomes.

-It’s simply no good putting up with what there is, or just continuing in exactly the same way as before.
+It’s simply no good simply putting up with the status quo, or just continuing in exactly the same way as before.

-We all have to change for the better.
-We should do this by treating first time buyers just the way we would like to be treated ourselves, even if we own houses outright.
+We have to change for the better in these circumstances.
+We should do this by treating first time buyers just the way we would like to be treated ourselves, even if we ourselves own houses outright.
 Houses are roofs over peoples’ heads rather than capital assets expected to appreciate in value before all else!

 The House Price Solution has come up with the best possible new policy for the whole of the housing sector and for stabilising house prices within it.